GreenInfo-Network/nyc-crash-mapper/README.md

 npm run serve
 ```

-And open your browser to `localhost:8080`
+And open your browser to `localhost:8080`.
+Any changes made to the app's code base will cause Webpack to recompile the source code and refresh the browser.
+ES Lint will report any javascript errors as well as complain about broken style rules.

 ### Build
 To compile the source code do: